wehlutyk/thesis/content/1-introduction-1-intro.md

 # Introduction

-\todo{This might be too high-level, so make it more focused}
+\todo{This might be too high-level, so make it more focused.
+Also add an early hint of what I'll do, which is not that broad.
+Remember to start easy (but rich) before going to more complex things.}

 Current scientific knowledge describes the complexity of life, and of human life in particular, through a wide array of theoretical and empirical approaches.
 Given the heterogeneity of the phenomena we aim to understand, we consider it no surprise that biology, psychology, cognitive science, linguistics, anthropology, sociology, or philosophy claim such varied problems and explanatory programmes.